Utility and energy bill assistance programs in Maine.

 Central Maine Power – This utility company offers qualified customers the Low-Income Energy Management Program.
 The program provides electric water heater and pipe insulation and water conservation measures to help people save money.
 1-800-750-4000

 Emergency Charitable Assistance – A charity type organization in Maine to help with utility and heating bills is Maine Sea Coast Mission.
 The agency can provide emergency assistance and financial aid for paying heat, electricity, free food, groceries and other emergency circumstances for island and coastal communities from mid- to Downeast coastal Maine.
-Call 1-866-207-4010.
-Click here for more information on LIHEAP.
+Call 1-866-207-4010 or (207) 288-5097.
+Click here for more information on LIHEAP that is offered nationwide.

-Government programs and aid - Low income families, seniors, and those faced with poverty can apply for programs from the state of Maine and the federal government.
+Government programs and financial aid - Low income families, seniors, and those faced with poverty can apply for programs from the state of Maine and the federal government.
 Cash grants are provided from LIHEAP, and funds can go to paying heating and gas bills during the winter.
 Or apply for free energy conservation and efficiency resources from weatherization.
-More Maine energy assistance.
+More information on low income Maine energy bill assistance.

 Low-Income Assistance Program (LIAP) – This is offered in addition to the federal government LIHEAP program.
 The program LIAP is available to make electric, heating, and utility bills more affordable for LIHEAP-eligible customers.
 The Maine State Housing Authority administers implements and coordinates the statewide plan to individuals and families who qualify for help.
 To learn more or to apply for help dial 207-626-4684.